 The interloan service is available for current staff and students to support their UC related research, study or teaching requirements and is available to request items such as books or journal articles not held by UC Libraries.
-This free service is not available for personal requirements.
+This free service is not available for recreational reading, for that please use your local library.
 Please note if you require an item for long term you can make a recommendation for the library to purchase the item for its collection.

 Interloans service information

 See the Interloans service information below for what can be requested, when interloans arrive and more information.

 In Multisearch - select Add Results beyond your library's collection at the top of the screen to bring up more options.

 If we don't own the item, click on "Request an Interloan" in the item details screen.

 This will take you to a login page (unless you are already logged in).